DLTK's Crafts for Kids

 - Glue the smokestack onto the top.
 You can glue a bit of cotton ball to the smockstack as pretend smoke.

-If you want to make it a bit more environmentally realistic, you can colour the cotton grey or black with marker or paint.
+If you want to make it a bit more environmentally realistic, you can color the cotton grey or black with marker or paint.

 - Glue the wheels onto the bottom of the train.